felixnaredi/the-idiot/README.md

 ### About the symbols for the suits

-The library used to render the UI [*cursive*](https://github.com/gyscos/cursive) supports Unicode characters but they render clunky.
-So instead of having pretty symbols for the suits, a not so nice to look at ASCII replacement is in place:
+The library used to render the UI ([*cursive*](https://github.com/gyscos/cursive)) supports Unicode characters but the render is clunky.
+So it is not currently possible to have pretty symbols for the suits.
+Instead a not so nice to look at ASCII replacement is in place:
 * ♠️ : <<
 * ♥️ : <3
 * ♣️ : cc